Hflora2010/Work-Day-Scheduler/README.md

 3. Click save on the right hand side of the time-block you have modified. <br>
 4. It will save all of your inputs, even when refreshing the page. <br>

-Below is a link to my deployed JavaScript Code Quiz: <br>
+Below is a link to my deployed Work Day Scheduler: <br>
 <a href="https://hflora2010.github.io/Work-Day-Scheduler/">Work Day Scheduler</a>
 <br>
 <br>